daviladanielc/Delphi-WindowsServiceUtils/README.md

 Create, delete, stop, start, and change configurations of Windows services.

 # Description
 The ISvcUtils interface provides a comprehensive set of functionalities for managing Windows services.
-Developed by Daniel Carlos Davila, this component simplifies service-related operations, making it easy to work with service configurations, installations, and more.
+This component simplifies service-related operations, making it easy to work with service configurations, installations, and more.

 Forget about creating .bat files and invoking everything through ShellExecute; now you can do all of that directly in Delphi.